-The Powenetics project allows the accurate power measurements of graphics cards, CPUs and SSD/HDDs.
-This system was designed with three main purposes in mind: to be highly affordable, easy to use and provide accurate data with fast polling rates, in order to be able to “catch” power spikes.
+The Powenetics project allows the accurate power measurements of graphics cards, CPUs, and SSD/HDDs.
+This system was designed with three primary purposes in mind: to be highly affordable, easy to use, and provide accurate data with fast polling rates, to be able to “catch” power spikes.

-Welcome to the Powenetics project, which allows the accurate power measurements of graphics cards, CPUs and SSD/HDDs.
-This system was designed with three main purposes in mind: to be highly affordable, easy to use and provide accurate data with fast polling rates, in order to be able to “catch” power spikes.
+Welcome to the Powenetics project, which allows the accurate power measurements of graphics cards, CPUs, and SSD/HDDs.
+This system was designed with three primary purposes in mind: to be highly affordable, easy to use and provide accurate data with fast polling rates, to be able to “catch” power spikes.
 To keep the implementation cost as low as possible and provide at the same time the ability to every user to be able to easily find the needed parts, we carefully chose components that are widely available on the market.

 The whole system consists of ten voltage/current sensors, three controllers which gather the data from the sensors and a specially made PCIe riser card, which is used for measuring the power that is delivered through the PCIe slot at +12V and 3.3V rails, to the graphics card.